 Justice Bowman does perform weddings, please fill in the form below and click submit

-Marriage licenses must show the date and exact time of issuance on their face.386 These licenses are only valid for thirty (30) days from the date of issuance.
+Justices of the peace cannot perform a marriage ceremony until they receive the parties’ marriage license.
+Marriage licenses must show the date and exact time of issuance on their face.
+These licenses are only valid for thirty (30) days from the date of issuance.
 Justices of the peace must not perform marriages after marriage licenses have expired.

 All marriage ceremonies must be performed in the presence of two competent witnesses.
 Marriage certificates and licenses must be on a form approved by the state registrar of vital records.
-They must also contain information required by the registrar, state that a marriage actually took place, and must be signed.
+They must also contain the information required by the registrar, state that marriage actually took place, and must be signed.